FSReed/FSReed_CS61C_Fall_2020/Notes/Week3.md

 - Precision is a count of number of bits used to store a number.
 Like in simple precision we are using 32 bits to store a number.
 - Accuracy is the difference between the result and the real number.

 So this means high precision permits high accuracy, but don't guarantee it.
-For examle, if we are storing the $\pi$ using 24 bits of the significand, this is of high precision, but the accuracy is still low.
+For example, if we are storing the $\pi$ using 24 bits of the significand, this is of high precision, but the accuracy is still low.

-### Casting floats to ints and vice versa
+### Casting floats to integers and vice versa

 Here's an interesting case.
 Consider the code down here: